kuanchihwang/CAM-SIMA-Docs/docs/development/cam-testing.md

 To manually run all of the unit tests at any time, simply run the following shell script:

-`CAM-SIMA/test/run_unit_tests.sh`
+`CAM-SIMA/test/run_python_unit_tests.sh`

 Finally, when adding new tests, determine if the test can be done in only a few lines with minimal interaction with external files or variables.
 If so, then it would likely be best as a `doctest`.
 Otherwise it should be a `unittest` test.
 Failure to follow this rule of thumb could result in test failures in the Github Actions workflow.
-Also remember to add your new tests to the `run_tests.sh` script so future users can easily run the tests manually.
+Also remember to add your new tests to the `run_python_unit_tests.sh` script so future users can easily run the tests manually.

 #### Updating sample files
 If you modified any python files in your code modifications (those in `cime_config` or in `src/data`), you may need to update the sample files to match what is now expected.